-For sure, you have seen it often: People swivel their glass and swirl the wine inside before drinking.
+For sure, you have seen it often: People swivel their glasses and swirl the wine inside before drinking.
 This ritual might look bizarre to someone who has only limited knowledge about wine.
 But actually, swirling wine is an important action that has an enormous impact on the wine experience.
 So what happens when you swirl wine in your glass?

 Swirling wine allows it to breathe.
 That means the wine gets in contact with air, or more precisely, oxygen.
 The oxygen helps the wine release its aromas, so the smelling and tasting experience will be much more pleasant.
 So if you swirl wine in the glass, you make sure it can showcase its full quality.